 Everyone deserves to know the truth about how ingredients in the foods we eat can impact our health.

-It’s baffling why General Mills would go back on this, especially when we review what research shows these artificial ingredients can do to our bodies.
+It’s baffling why General Mills would go back on this, especially when we review what research shows these artificial ingredients can do to your body.
 What’s worse is kids are particularly vulnerable to the harmful impact of these additives.

 Health Risks Of Artificial Food Dyes